vittens/ModDialog/README.md

 invoke-static/range {p0 .. p0}, Lmeh/vittens/moddialog/ModDialog;->prepare(Landroid/app/Activity;)V
 ```

-`Limited Dialog` has the following system:
-- A dialog will appear on the first launch of the application.
-- This dialog will appear only once, if you have opened the first application then the second time it will not appear again.

-## Unlimited Dialog

 If you want to use unlimited dialog, you have to use the following code:

 ```
 invoke-static/range {p0 .. p0}, Lmeh/vittens/moddialog/ModDialog;->showCrackerDialog(Landroid/content/Context;)V
 ```

+`Limited Dialog` has the following system:
+- A dialog will appear on the first launch of the application.
+- This dialog will appear only once, if you have opened the first application then the second time it will not appear again.

 `Unlimited Dialog` has the following system:
 - A dialog will appear on the first launch of the application.